gregorwolf/SAP-NPM-API-collection/apis/html5-app-deployer/README.md

 After making changes to the static content files of HTML5 applications, the new content can be redeployed to the HTML5 application repository.
 All content referenced by the app-host service instance id is replaced by the new content.

+## Asynchronous Upload
+You can specify that upload content should be performed asynchronously by adding environment variable ASYNC_UPLOAD to manifest.yaml or mta.yaml files.
+Asynchronous upload means that the html5 applications content will be handled synchronously to HTML5 Application Repository but the internal file validation and processing will be performed asynchronously.
+In this setup, you will have to check the html5 application deployer logs to verify that the upload was completed successfully.
+Using asynchronous upload is specially important when triggering upload of service instance with large content (more than 10 MB).
+In such cases synchronous upload might cause health check errors or connection timeout during upload.

 ## Automatic Creation of Destination Configurations
 When using HTML5 Application Deployer in SAP Managed Approuter flows you can configure the automatic creation of the required instance level destination configurations.